 - the use of shock and fear can trigger feelings of anxiety and an emotional response in students, and teachers Work in partnership with other school staff to support students who find any PDHPE content or learning experience confronting.
 This includes ensuring support staff such as the school counsellor are aware of when this content will be delivered.

 Plan learning experiences to encourage students to reflect critically on issues:

 - contribute in a positive manner.

-The resource review flowchart helps you decide about the suitability of teaching and learning resources.
+The resource review flowchart (PDF 472KB) helps you decide about the suitability of teaching and learning resources.

 - Preview and evaluate all strategies, resources and teaching and learning approaches in full before use with students to determine suitability for student learning needs, stage of development and local school context.

 - Consider the age, maturity, cultural background, sexuality, gender, sex, health and other characteristics of students in your care.